Exotic to standard bottomonium transitions: Dispersive representation for two meson production matrix elements

 where $\Delta=m_n-m_m$ and $m_n$ and $m_m$ are the masses of the initial hybrid and the final standard quarkonium states, respectively.

-The chiral representation we just build is only valid at low energies $\sqrt{s}\ll\Lambda_{\chi}$.
+The chiral representation we have just built is only valid at low energies $\sqrt{s}\ll\Lambda_{\chi}$.
 For the computation of the transitions we need these matrix elements up to $\sqrt{s}\simeq 1.6$~GeV.
 To do so we will build a dispersive representation of the matrix elements.
 Let us define the form factors

 We can write a general decomposition of these form factors, in the spirit of the reconstruction theorem~\cite{Stern:1993rg}, considering their analytic properties.
 In our case this is greatly simplified since only the cuts in the right-hand side of the complex $s$-plane corresponding to two-pion and two-kaon rescattering need to be considered.
-Furthermore, we know that the form factors only contains $S$ and $D$-waves.
+Furthermore, we know that the form factors only contain $S$- and $D$-waves.
 Hence, a general decomposition of the form factors is as follows

 with $\sigma_P$ and $\rho_P$ defined in Eqs.~\eqref{Ap:mvw:e8} and \eqref{rrep2}, respectively.
-From Watson's Theorem~\cite{Watson:1954uc} the discontinuity along the cut of the form factors $F^{(l)}_P$ generated by the two-pion or kaon rescattering has the following form
+From Watson's theorem~\cite{Watson:1954uc} the discontinuity along the cut of the form factors $F^{(l)}_P$ generated by the two-pion or kaon rescattering has the following form

 where $n_\pi=\sqrt{3/2}$ and $n_K=\sqrt{2}$ are factors resulting from the projection of the pion and kaon states into isospin $I=0$.
 The T-matrix $T^0_l(s)$ is given by

 The three inputs of the T-matrix are: the $l$-wave isoscalar $\pi\pi$ phase shift $\delta^0_l(s)$ and the modulus, $|g^0_l|$, and phase, $\psi^0_l(s)$, of the $l$-wave isoscalar $\pi\pi\to K\bar{K}$ amplitude.
 The inelasticity $\eta^0_l(s)$ is related to $|g^0_l|$ by